 Your TMJ disorder is not going away without intervention.
 Dr. Shanahan is an expert in the field of TMJ disorders and for the past two decades, has advanced his treatment options based on advances in medical engineering.
 Peak Family Dental Care implements a number of modern tools aimed at giving us the best possible information to diagnose the underlying cause of your TMJ disorder.

 In cases where misalignment plays a major role, we can fit you with a custom orthotic that gently realigns your jaw.
 Both the joint itself and the surrounding tissues will benefit from this process and it also affords us useful diagnostic information to further customize solutions to your individual needs.

 The TruDenta® System in an orthotic that relays information about your bite to the dentist using ultrasound, a low-level cold laser, microcurrent, and trigger-point manipulation to provide us with more diagnostic information while treating some of the worst symptoms.
 Over time, your treatment may include physical therapy to improve the health of the joint and the muscles in your jaw.
 This proven approach has improved the quality of life of many of our patients within six to twelve weeks.

 If you think you’re suffering from TMJ, please give Peak Family Dental Care a call or talk to us online to set up an appointment today!

 The use of advanced technology has allowed us to redefine traditional TMJ care.
 TruDenta therapy only requires patients to undergo one-hour sessions for about six to eight weeks.
-Not only are these tools and techniques gentler in nature, their non-invasive approach can contribute to the overall calm and relaxed experience we strive to create.
+Not only are these tools and techniques gentler in nature, but their non-invasive approach can also contribute to the overall calm and relaxed experience we strive to create.
 Overall, patients can expect comfortable, spa-like treatment.